Pragmata

-Pragmata is an upcoming action-adventure game developed and published by Capcom.
-Set on a lunar research station, the game follows spacefarer Hugh and android Diana as they work together to fight the hostile AI controlling the station and return to Earth.
-The game is set to be released for PlayStation 5, Windows and Xbox Series X/S in 2026.
+is a 2026 action-adventure game developed and published by Capcom.
+It was released for PlayStation 5, Windows, Xbox Series X/S, and Nintendo Switch 2 on April 17, 2026.
+Set on a lunar research station, the game follows spacefarer Hugh Williams and an android named Diana as they attempt to escape from the hostile artificial intelligence IDUS and return to the Earth together.